dani832m/PostgreSQL_DB/README.md

 # Postgres DB_Connector
-Creates a simple connection to Postgres DB written in Java.
+Creates a simple connection to Postgres DB, initialize objects and sending them to DB.

+* Written in Java.
+* March, 2018.